 - Place under the broiler (not too close) for about 20 seconds until some of the onions are a bit crispy.

-How do you make breadcrumbs from crackers?
 You can use almond crackers, such as Simple Mills brand, to make healthy, gluten-free bread crumbs.
 Simply pulse them in your food processor until the crackers are evenly chopped into crumbs (don’t overprocess).
 For reference, one box of Simple Mills almond crackers makes 1 cup of bread crumbs.

-Can you overcook green beans?
 Yes, that’s why I don’t suggest blanching them first; just simmer the beans in the mushroom gravy until tender.
 Cook until they turn bright green and are tender with a slight crunch.